Sleepless in Seattle: Filming

-Although Seattle, Washington had always been the film's main setting, the filmmakers only realized how significant the location was upon seeing it for themselves.
-Arch was inspired to have Sam live in a houseboat upon watching a Seattle-based episode of This Old House, which featured host Bob Vila visiting a similar home.
-Ephron initially believed that, during the 1990s, young Americans prioritized their careers over their personal lives.
+Although Seattle had always been the film's main setting, the filmmakers only realized how significant the location was upon seeing it for themselves.
+Arch was inspired to have Sam live in a houseboat after watching a Seattle-based episode of This Old House that featured host Bob Vila visiting a similar home.
+Ephron initially believed that during the 1990s young Americans prioritized their careers over their personal lives.
 However, upon visiting Seattle, she discovered it as a city where "people have chosen lifestyle over work", and decided to set the film there.
 Ephron explained that this is one of the reasons why Sam moves to Seattle from the work-focused Chicago.
 Vancouver, British Columbia, which film studios typically use as an affordable Seattle stand-in, was briefly considered an option, but Foster ultimately found the Canadian city to be less diverse than Seattle, hardly distinguishable from other large cities and too Canadian-looking.
 Principal photography began in July 1992.
 Once she submitted the final draft in March 1992, Ephron described the film's filming schedule as almost instant, recalling that they were scouting locations in June and filming by August that same year.
 The film had a production budget of $25 million, with The Seattle Times reporting that the studio spent approximately $4 million on Seattle-based labor, hotels, meals and local vendors.
 Foster explained that they decided to primarily use resources local to save money on necessities such as crew, import labor and airfare.
 Specific Seattle landmarks featured in the film include the Pike Place Market, the Sorrento Hotel, Alki Beach, the Fremont Bridge, SeaTac Airport, the Dahlia Lounge, and several 1st Avenue shops.